Residence nil-rate band: the complete guide

 • A property held in an interest in possession trust may qualify if the direct descendant has a qualifying interest in possession (meaning they have the right to occupy or benefit from the property for life).

-• A property held in a discretionary trust generally does not qualify — because no single beneficiary has an automatic right to inherit the property.
+• A property held in a discretionary trust generally does not qualify – because no single beneficiary has an automatic right to inherit the property.
+This is a significant and commonly overlooked restriction.

+The discretionary trust restriction matters particularly for wills drafted before the RNRB was introduced, which often used discretionary trusts as a tax-planning tool.
 If a will includes a condition that a beneficiary must reach a certain age before inheriting (for example, “to my daughter when she turns 25”), the property is held in trust in the meantime and may not qualify.
-This is an area where the drafting of the will matters — a solicitor specialising in estate planning can advise on alternatives.
+However, where a will leaves residue on discretionary trust and the trustees appoint the property to a direct descendant within two years of death, section 144 of IHTA 1984 may allow the appointment to be treated as if it had been made by the will itself – potentially preserving the RNRB.

 How to claim the residence nil-rate band